maheshsabnis/blazejan2021/readme.md

         - Copy files from the application path to the docker image
         - Build the application inside the image
         - Run the application from the iamge
+            - generally use 'npm' command e.g. npm start or npm run start
+            - The 'npm' will accept the application on current path as 'Node package'
+            - The 'npm' will look for 'package.json' file on the current path
+            - If found then will look for 'scripts' section from package.json and if the 'start' key is nused in scripts section it will run the file passed as value to 'start' key
+                - if "start": "node server.js" then npm run start or npm start command will run the server.js inside node
+- Create a .dockerignore file
+    - This file will contain path or paths those are not added in docker image
 - Use Docker CLI to build, run, images from local machine
     -  push, pull to and from the repository